Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1314F: removed sun
 - 13152: squeezed every bit of width
 - 13187: too heavy
+- 1318E: too heavy, accidentally found in Egyptian nomes and remade
 - 13192: thicker walls
 - 131A1: ex, rotated 45°
 - 131A9: made from scratch, both glitch and wrong rotation